 - 👂Be genuinely interested in the person and ask a question.
-Asking a question helps keep the conversation going, and it's also an opportunity for you to learn more about the person and the company.
+Asking a question helps keep the conversation going, and it is also an opportunity for you to learn more about the person and the company.
 This part is vital to determine if a great connection will be established.
-You have to be a good listener and encourage the person to talk about himself/herself to find out what's his/her interest.
+You have to be a good listener and encourage the person to talk about himself/herself to find out what his/her interest is.
 Then, revolve the conversation around his/her interest to make the person feels important.
 Sincerity plays a crucial role at this point.

 - You can also ask for the person's advice or help on some matters.
 People generally like to feel that their opinions matter and lend a hand to help new members.

 Sometimes, your boss might introduce you during a meeting.
-When you have to introduce yourself in a meeting, it's precisely the same as what you should do in a situation when it's not suitable to have small talk.
+When you have to introduce yourself in a meeting, it is exactly the same as what you should do in a situation when it is not suitable to have small talk.
 Again, what you say is not important, but your body language and the overall confidence and aura that you release.